UE and VR Development Technical Notes

 </Configuration>

-MaxProcessorCount specifies the maximum number of processors for local execution.
-More configuration parameters can be found in the UBT configuration.
+MaxProcessorCount is the maximum number of processors for local execution.

-Packaging Android Data in OBB Files in UE
+Storing Data in OBB Files When Packaging for Android in UE

 1